 Let´s have a closer look what you should check before you purchase eco-friendly yoga leggings:

 The location of factories and suppliers is important – a sustainable supply chain is actually even more important than the sustainable end product.
 In the worst case, the leggings can be made in one country, with the fabric coming from another, then dyed in a different country all before getting shipped to the destination country to be sold.
 Obviously it´s more environmentally friendly if the transport between fabric manufacturing, dying, sewing, selling country is as short as possible and nothing needs to be transported overseas.
 If the yoga clothing brand works transparently, they explain this all to you, so you know exactly where your yoga leggings come from.

 The number one practice of all truly eco-friendly yoga brands is transparency.
 Companies who practice green methods are pretty proud of it, and will announce it to their customers.

 The most obvious way to pick more sustainable yoga leggings is to take a look at the materials.
 Start by checking product labels and website descriptions.
-Most yoga leggings that claimed to be eco-friendly are made of natural materials like organic cotton, or organic cotton blended with bamboo sometimes also with hemp.
-Because activewear is expected to perform and have functionality synthetic materials like recycled polyester (also PEP) or nylon (also called polyamide) are very commonly used in eco-friendly yoga leggings.
+Most yoga leggings that claimed to be eco-friendly are made of natural materials like organic cotton, bamboo viscose, lyocell or organic cotton blended with other fibers.
+Because activewear is expected to perform and have functionality synthetic materials like recycled polyester (also PEP) or nylon (also called polyamide) are very commonly used in yoga leggings and tops.
 The fabric can also be a blend of natural and synthetic material.

 As yoga leggings are meant to stretch, there’s always a bit of elastane (also known as Lycra or spandex) for elasticity.
 Elastane is far away from being a sustainable material and it makes the recycling (making a new piece of clothing from the leggings) often impossible.